quipucords/qpc-tools/docs/man.md

 `--db-password=DB_PASSWORD`

   Specifies the database password for PostgreSQL.
-If omitted, qpc-tools will prompt for password.
+If omitted, qpc-tools will prompt for the database password.
+Note for upgrade installations you must provide the same password as the initial install.
+If you installed using a Quipucords installer prior to qpc-tools 0.2.0, the default password was `password`.

 `--username=SERVER_USERNAME`